MaxCodeXTC/lisilinhart.github.io/posts/waapi-advantages.md

 # Advantages of the Web Animations API

 ### CSS vs. Javascript
-While CSS Animation has gotten really powerful in the past few years, especially with the rise of CSS Variables, CSS will always be _declarative_ language while Javascript is _imperative_.
+While CSS Animation has gotten really powerful in the past few years, especially with the rise of CSS Variables, CSS will always be a _declarative_ language while Javascript is _imperative_.
 So if you do an animation in CSS you have to specifically describe what is going to happen for every step, whereas in Javascript with the WAAPI you are more flexible, because you can programmatically define the animation in an animation object.

 #### WAAPI Animation controls
 The WAAPI let’s you reverse, pause, speed up your animations and gives you callbacks for when an animation has finished.
 These things are fairly hard to do in CSS , especially chaining multiple animations requires a lot of variables or specifying exactly when what it is going to happen.